family Scholarships NOW avilable!

 Children's Literacy Learning Subscription:

-Age appropriate literacy learning kit, which includes a book, activity, supplies, and lesson action plan with references, specific for each subscription
+Age-appropriate literacy learning kit, which includes a book, activity, supplies, and lesson action plan with references, specific for each subscription and tailored to each child's learning needs.

 NEGUS Education offers affordable personalized tutoring services for students from Preschool to College.
 Virtual tutoring services is available.